franleplant/reform/README.md

 I though about creating a lib with this Component but I rather explain you how it works rather than ship it and maintain it.

-the magic that `Try` does is really simple, and abstracts this:
+The magic that `Try` does is really simple, and abstracts this:

 ```javascript
 {